 If you have $10,000 in your 401(k) that you've been building up for years and just cash out when you leave your company, you might be lucky to walk away with $7,500.
 To preserve all of your money, you need to roll it over into an IRA or a 401(k) plan at a new employer to have any chance of saving that first $100,000.

 "There are obvious and expensive tax reasons not to cash out a 401(k)," says John Piershale, wealth advisor at Piershale Financial Group in Crystal Lake, Ill.
 "The purpose of it is for your retirement goals."

 Stuff happens.
 Your car can break down, your AC unit can go out, you can get sick and have hefty health insurance deductibles.

-Look, this program will probably be there for you when you retire — even if you're in your 20s — but it's impossible to predict changes to benefit formulas, cost-of-living adjustments and how retirement ages might affect future benefits.
+A decent retirement takes a lot more than a Social Security check.
+Even if you're young, it will probably be there when you retire, but it's impossible to predict changes to benefit formulas, cost-of-living adjustments and how retirement ages might affect future benefits.

-One in four Americans, for example, expects to receive an inheritance sometime in their lives, according to our recent study.
+You're likely to get a financial windfall at some point in your life.
+One in four Americans, for example, expects to eventually receive an inheritance, according to our recent study.

 If you get unexpected money from a relative or a bonus from work, play it smart.
 It could provide a huge positive financial impact in your life.

 Start by using it to pay down any high-interest debt you may have.
 Then sock the rest away.

 This is one of the few ways you have to make up for all of those years when you couldn't – or wouldn't – contribute as much as you should have to your IRA or 401(k) or other investment accounts.
 Think in terms of what that money could be later down the line.